 3. 10,000 Steps Every Day Is Not The Holy Grail Of Fitness

 Walking 10,000 steps every day has become a widely adopted and accepted health goal.
 In fact, more than 13 million Brits track how many steps they are taking every day.
 Yet research suggests that the 10,000 figure is actually arbitrary in association to improving your overall fitness level.
+Depending on your fitness level, this can also impact how often you may need to visit a specialist, like a podiatrist in Seattle

 With the assistance of 6 volunteers, along with supporting researchers, Mosley investigated what would have more of an impact on overall fitness: taking 10,000 steps every day or completing 3 10-minute sessions of fast walking every day (which equals around 3,000 steps), which is called the “Active 10”.
 The fast walking should not be grueling, yet it should get your heart racing.
 Mosley mentions that you should still be able to easily talk, yet you shouldn’t be able to sing.